TyrWinDev/Scotch-io-Beginner-Algorithms/README.md

-# This contains all beginner algorithms and data structures"# Scotch-io-Beginner-Algorithms"
+# Beginner algorithms and data structures"# Scotch-io-Beginner-Algorithms"

+Every algorithm has several ways to complete it, and explanation of the code.